sidibos/drupal-8-docker/README.md

 Browse `http://localhost:8006`

-Enter the folowing details fro the detabase
+Enter the folowing details for the detabase

 DB_USER_NAME drupal